bcrist/vera/assembler/readme.md

 @ expr
 ```

-There isn't a dedicated operator which represents the inverse operation (absolute to IP-relative address), but it can still be performed with the somewhat wordy form `IP + expr - .raw @$`.
+There isn't a dedicated operator which represents the inverse operation (absolute to IP-relative address), but it can still be performed with the somewhat wordy form `%ip + expr - .raw @$`.
 This isn't typically needed since labels usually resolve to IP-relative addresses.

 ## Address Space Casts
 These unary prefix operators add or remove the address space associated with an address.
 The original expression must not already have an address space, except for `.raw`, which removes it.